JasonCodesC/order_matcher/README.md

 ## How I went about profiling:

-Initially I went into this project assuming I could use 'perf' for everything and all would be well but I was very much wrong.
-'Perf stat' doesn't work on the VM so I couldn't find any info on how I was performing on branches or the cache.
-'Perf record' was also pretty useless because the vast majority of the time my program was spending in the queues waiting for data so I wasn't even able to figure out which functions were slow.
+Initially I went into this project assuming I could use `perf` for everything and all would be well but I was very much wrong. `perf stat` doesn't work on the VM so I couldn't find any info on how I was performing on branches or the cache. `perf record` was also pretty useless because the vast majority of the time my program was spending in the queues waiting for data so I wasn't even able to figure out which functions were slow.
 If I had two Linux machines then these would have been pretty easy to use but I have to play with the cards I'm dealt so I decided to keep track of throughput statistics and latency (trade executed time - last order sent in the trade) and improve from there.

 ## Results (Throughput Statistics):